 📆 Date: Until July 2025

-Crossing among the best exhibitions of the moment
+Crossing among the best exhibitions currently on view in Brussels

 A unique sensory experience awaits you at the Brussels Atomium with the “CROSSING” exhibition by the Visual System collective.
 From February 6, 2025 to January 4, 2026, this digital art installation will transform one of the iconic spheres into an immersive universe where light, sound and space merge harmoniously.
 Visitors will be invited to explore an organic structure linking two levels, extending right up to the staircases, accompanied by an original musical creation by Thomas Vaquié.
 Continuing the tradition of innovative collaborations between the Atomium and Visual System, this new work promises to push back the frontiers of digital art in this iconic venue in the Belgian capital.